Skip to main content

 Unique visitors500500

-Total visitorsHigher (targeted on every visit)Lower (targeted only once)
+Total visitsHigh (targeted on every return visit)Low (targeted only once)

 This is not a Sample Ratio Mismatch

-• SRM: An SRM is a statistical error where the initial allocation of unique visitors to the Original versus the Variation does not match the configured split, which often indicates a core tracking or implementation error.
+• What is SRM?
+SRM is a statistical error where the initial allocation of unique visitors does not match your configured split (50/50, for example).
+SRM usually indicates a tracking or technical issue.